-“We’ve been doing this for a long time, Tommy,” he smiled, pulling his old Winchester pump from out of its oiled case.
+“We’ve been doing this for a long time, Tommy,” he smiled, pulling his old Model 12 pump from out of its oiled case.
 “Can’t promise you how much longer I can keep up with you and the boys (my twin boys, Casey and Cary).
 But today I think I can still walk and shoot a bird with you.”

-He had suffered a heart attack two years before, and recovery had been tough for Uncle Mel because he wasn’t a very good patient, and not keen about the things his doctors suggest he remove from his diet – no more fried food, no more cigars, and that pair of Budweisers that he liked at the end of the day were strictly verboten.
+He had suffered a heart attack two years before, and recovery had been tough because he wasn’t a very good patient, and not keen about the things his doctors suggest he remove from his diet – no fried food, no cigars, and that pair of Budweisers that he liked at the end of the day were strictly verboten.
 In fact, we had hunted together on opening day, just six weeks previous, and he called it quits after less than an hour.

 “If there’s a bird anywhere it’s gonna’ be along that picked strip of corn between the weeds and the creek,” he motioned, showing me where he wanted me to walk.
 “I think I’ll walk down to the end of the corn rows and you walk between me and the water,” he added.
-“They’ll be nervous if there’s any in there, this late in the season.”
+“They’ll be nervous if there’s any in there, this late in the year.”

-But Mel was smarter than even the smartest of ringnecks, anyway, as he walked around the picked corn on the upper side and all the way to end of the grass strip beyond before motioning me to start through the weeds.
-It was a routine that we’d done countless times before, making wary birds believe that whoever was in the field had passed well beyond their position without intent to do them harm, not knowing that there would be another hunter walking through, and penning them between.
+But he was smarter than even the smartest of ringnecks, anyway, as he walked around the picked corn on the upper side and all the way to end of the grass strip beyond before motioning me to start through the weeds.
+It was a routine that we’d done countless times before, making wary birds believe that whoever was in the field had passed well beyond their position with no intent to do them harm, not knowing that there would be another hunter walking through, and penning them between.
 If they were to flush now one of us was more apt to get a shot with Uncle Mel posted on the far end.